-If you’re a landlord or property owner that rents a home, it makes sense to keep up with proper maintenance and make small improvements over time that can increase the appeal, value, and profitability of your rental in the long-term.
+If you’re a landlord or property owner who rents a home, it makes sense to keep up with proper maintenance and make small improvements over time that can increase the appeal, value, and profitability of your rental in the long-term.
 Not only to draw in new tenants but add value to your rental property.

 Improving the overall aesthetic, organization, and convenience of your rental are incredibly important factors to consider when optimizing the appeal of any property.
 However, whether you’ve been renting for years or just getting started, it can be tricky coming up with innovative and creative ideas.
 So, if you’re looking to improve the appeal and design of your rental property, here are some useful tips to help get you started: